phoenixframework/phoenix/guides/testing/testing_channels.md

 The line `broadcast_from!(socket, "broadcast", %{"some" => "data"})` will trigger our `handle_out/3` callback above which pushes the same event and payload back to the client.
 To test this, we do `assert_push "broadcast", %{"some" => "data"}`.

 That's it.
-Now you are ready to develop and fully test realtime applications.
+Now you are ready to develop and fully test real-time applications.
 To learn more about other functionality provided when testing channels, check out the documentation for [`Phoenix.ChannelTest`](https://hexdocs.pm/phoenix/Phoenix.ChannelTest.html).